Total Return Formula

 TSR = Capital gains yield + Dividend yield for the stock

-Typically the investor should check the TSR of the company over a period of several years to find out trends and also compare the TSR with other companies in the same sector.
+Typically, the investor should check the TSR of the company over several years to find out trends and also compare the TSR with other companies in the same sector.
 He can also compare the TSR with the benchmark indices for the related sector.
 This information will help the investor plan his finances and know what returns he can expect from the stock to invest in it.
 There may be some brokerage and other charges for purchasing the stocks, which are usually not considered for calculations.

 Fxigor